tambolishahid/repository/README.md

   'cache_ttl'       	 => env('REPOSITORY_CACHE_TTL', 30),
   'cache_use_tags'       => env('REPOSITORY_CACHE_TAGS', false),
 ```

-You can create a repository class with artisan command.
-Assume you have a model named Question, you can simply create repository with command: *php artisan make:repository QuestionsRepository*.
+Assume you have a model named Question, you can simply create repository with command:

+*php artisan make:repository QuestionsRepository*.

 The repository is generated as:

 ```
 <?php